Malaysia PM says cannot force rare earths firm Lynas to leave country

-KUALA LUMPUR (Reuters) - Malaysia cannot force rare earths miner Lynas Corp to leave despite opposition from some people who fear the risk of radioactivity from waste at the firm's processing plant, the nation's state news agency cited the prime minister as saying.
+KUALA LUMPUR, Aug 9 (Reuters) - Malaysia cannot force rare earths miner Lynas Corp to leave despite opposition from some people who fear the risk of radioactivity from waste at the firm's processing plant, the nation's state news agency cited the prime minister as saying.

 The Australian company has been running the plant in Malaysia since 2012 using rare earths mined from Mount Weld in Western Australia.
 The Malaysian government is expected to make a decision on renewing its operating licence by mid-August.